Zap (ZAP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zap Historical Price

-According to the latest data gathered on Zap live price page, the current price of Zap is 0.00125558USD.
-The circulating supply of Zap(ZAP) is 460.00M ZAP , giving it a market capitalization of $577.57K.
+According to the latest data gathered on Zap live price page, the current price of Zap is 0.00208984USD.
+The circulating supply of Zap(ZAP) is 460.00M ZAP , giving it a market capitalization of $955.66K.

 How Does Zap (ZAP) Price Prediction Module Work?